 Theatre503 in Battersea operates a biennial International Playwriting Award to recognise an emerging playwright.
-The Award, which annually attracts over 1600 scripts from more than 50 countries, carries a prize of £6,000 provided by The Carne Trust, plus a guaranteed production of the winning play at Theatre503.
+The Award, which attracts over 2,300 scripts from more than 50 countries, carries a prize of £6,000 provided by The Carne Trust, plus a guaranteed production of the winning play at Theatre503.

 In alternate years, the theatre also offers an extensive mentorship programme to 5 emerging playwrights, employing experienced professionals from major theatres.
 Each participant receives a bursary of £2,000 from The Carne Trust to aid with living costs.

 The Royal Welsh College of Music & Drama commissions each year 4-5 playwrights to write plays for productions both in Cardiff, and at The Gate Theatre, London, each location providing a showcase for the College’s acting talent.
-The Carne Trust provides £10,000 towards this exciting initiative called NEW.
+The Carne Trust is the principal sponsor of this exciting initiative called NEW.

 In tandem with the funding of directing workshops at The Sherman Theatre, Cardiff, The Trust also supports annual workshops for aspiring playwrights at the same venue.
 Under the leadership of emerging playwright and 2016 winner of the Pinter Award at the Royal Court, Brad Birch, six young playwrights based in Wales will be mentored throughout 2018 by leading theatrical practitioners in the art of playwriting.
 They will each be encouraged to write a full length play, which will then receive a professional rehearsed reading before industry professionals at both The Sherman Theatre and Theatre503 in London.